boiledsteak/SIM-UOW-CS/README.md

 Overall an okay course.
 Disappointed by admin, organisation, planning, resources, ambiguous assignments, unreasonable exams.
 But I wouldn't say I regret.
 I genuinely learned new things and I would like to believe there's some value to having this degree under my belt, even if it is not as prestigious.
 There aren't many other options for cybersecurity degrees in Singapore, and this course is the fastest.
 Perhaps my expectations are unrealistic.
 I am comparing heavily with my previous course in SP DISM.

 I am writing this repo to consolidate what I've learnt each sem, and also give advice to whoever takes this course.
 I guess for most of us, the goal of this course is to increase our chances of landing a higher pay job, or any job at all, within the cybersecurity industry.
 As of writing, I am still in the midst of studying this course so I will update when this degree has realised my investment

+*UPDATE* I found a job some time ago as a Cloud / DevOps Engineer.
+It's exactly what I have been building towards.
+Large company and good pay.
+Did I get the job solely because of this degree?
+Surely not.
+I guess it's right time right place, my entire portfolio, and one wildcard - Singaporean with high security clearance.
+So I guess this degree isn't useless lol.
+But this course.. is not great.
+It's okay if you have no better options.
+Beware